robert17/iotf-rtd/docs/nodejs/node-js_devices.rst

     deviceClient.connect();

     deviceClient.on("connect", function () {
     //Add your code here
     });

-After the successful connection to the IoTF service, the device client emits *connect* event.
+After the successful connection to the IoTF service, the device client sends a *connect* event.
 So all the device logic can be implemented inside this callback function.

-*IotfDevice* is device client for the Internet of Things Foundation service.
-You can use this client to connect to the service, publish events from the device and subscribe to commands.

 Publishing events
 ------------------